-Students doubling up may take Geometry or Geometry Honors While the sequences above are strongly recommended, students may, with department approval, alter their sequences.
+NOTE: While the sequences above are strongly recommended, students may, with department approval, alter their sequences.

 410/411 Algebra I

 Juniors, Sophomores, Freshmen

 This course is intended for the student who grasps the concepts of mathematics at an average or above average pace.
 The concepts included in the course are variables and open sentences; operations with real numbers, polynomials, and rational expressions.
 Students will solve linear equations and inequalities in one and two variables; factor polynomials, solve quadratic equations by factoring, graphing, and using the quadratic formula, and solve systems of equations and inequalities.
 Working with radicals, word problems, functions, the coordinate plane, slopes, and intercepts is also included.